KyleKing/Kitsu_Lib/README.md

-# Kitsu-Library-Where-Stream
+# Kitsu_Library_Availability

-> Check streaming availability for anime in a user's Kitsu library
+While originally only built to find legal streaming links for a user's Kitsu watch list, I have since added a dashboard with Plotly/Dash to filter for ratings, categories, and other attributes to help choose what to watch.

-The app queries the Kitsu API for a specified user's anime library, then creates a CSV with the anime and any streaming links that Kitsu reports
+The Python package uses the [KitsuAPI](https://kitsu.docs.apiary.io/#) and tries to cache as much as possible to avoid too many calls

-Open an issue if you have any questions or issues.
+Open an issue if you have any questions or run into any issues

 ## Quick Start